philips-software/cogito/Contributing.md

 ### Run tests

-Finally, the tests to confirm that everything is not well in place.
+Finally, the tests to confirm that everything is well in place.
 We run all the tests from top level - this is far more efficient especially if the number of workspaces in the monorepo increases:

 ```bash
 » yarn test